AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 What causes U0124?

-Can my scan tool communicate with the lateral acceleration sensor module when U0124 sets?
+Can my scan tool communicate with the lateral acceleration sensor module, and what does that mean?

 How do you fix U0124?